Christophers27/Noire-Worldbuilding/Levels/Level 2.md

 ## Counselor's Office

-After escaping the Dark Maze, the player will return to the entrance hall, and the door at the top of the staircase can now be unlocked.
+After escaping the Burned Maze, the player will return to the entrance hall, and the door at the top of the staircase can now be unlocked.
 The player can now access the second floor, and the door at the end of the hallway will lead to the Counselor's Office.

 This is a small, dark room, with a desk and a chair.
 Here, Nilo is confronted by the Counselor, who once more presents him with the choices he was offered in the real world past, both of which are unsatisfactory.
 The answer is to make his own solution, which is to not choose either of the options, exit the dialogue with the Counselor, take the key which is on the desk, and leave the room through the door at the back, leading out to the end of the level.